JonForest/trakity-client/README.md

 * Create login
   ** Create a service (might be there already) that makes a request to the server to login and saves the token in memory and localstorage
   ** On successful login, redirect to the dashboard
+* Re-use a token from local storage if present on machine following hard refresh
+* Fix using old token after an access token has expired (suspect it's the computed property not updating - add some dependent fields)

 BEGIN:VCALENDAR
 VERSION:2.0